tiacsys/bridle/doc/bridle/gs_installing.rst

 the |BRIDLE| repositories.
 See the following sections for detailed instructions.

-The first two steps, :ref:`gs_installing_tools` and :ref:`gs_installing_toolchain`, are identical to the installation in Zephyr.
+The first two steps, :ref:`gs_installing_tools` and :ref:`gs_installing_toolchain`, are similar to the installation steps in Zephyr's :ref:`zephyr:getting_started`.
 If you already have your system set up to work with the Zephyr OS, you can skip these steps.

+See :ref:`gs_installing_os` for information on the supported operating systems and Zephyr features.

 .. _gs_installing_tools:

+.. rst-class:: numbered-step

 Installing the required tools
 *****************************